-Born in 2009, Boku entered the market with a focus on virtual goods and specifically social gaming platforms like Zynga, Playdom and Playfish.
+The company’s primary focus was and remains on virtual goods and specifically social gaming platforms like Zynga, Playdom and Playfish.
 But their sights were set higher.
 From the company’s perspective, there was a vast market yet to be tapped; not just people who simply could not be bothered to enter their credit card.
 Rather, a diverse world of mobile phone users who either do not bank, or belong to banks in emerging markets that may not trade universally.
-Incorporating over 5 billion human beings, the mobile phone owner is one the largest singular demographics in the world today.
+Incorporating over 5 billion human beings, the mobile phone owner is one of the largest singular demographics in the world today.

-For merchants, Boku offers a chance to reach people in almost every single country in the world with just a simple integrated API.
-In addition, the allure of a one click to pay system, without the faff of first time transaction data entry, would bolster their conversions.
-Often it can take over two minutes to complete an online payment with a credit card thanks to the multiple field entries over multiple pages required.
+For casino merchants, Boku offers a chance to reach people in almost every single country in the world with just a simple integrated API.
+In addition, the allure of a one click to pay system, without the need of first time transaction data entry, can potentially bolster their conversions.
+Often it can take over two minutes to complete an online payment with a credit card due to the multiple field and page entries required.
 This coupled with the finicky nature of entering data onto a small screen mobile device can make the experience exhausting.
-A one click payment solution, for mobile and by mobile, certainly seem like the future.
+So a one click payment solution, for mobile and by mobile, certainly seems like the future.
 After all, merchants want to attract consumers instead of putting them off with elaborate payment processes that are both awkward and time consuming.

 First of all, you’ll need to find out if your mobile phone network accepts Boku.
-If it’s with with o2, Vodafone, 3 or EE then you are eligible to use Boku.
-As long as the casino accepts Boku as a payment option, then you are good to go (see above).
+If it’s with with o2, Vodafone, 3 or EE, then you are eligible to use the service.
+As long as the casino accepts Boku as a payment option, then you’re good to go.